TheDyslexicCoder/node-red-open-sky/README.md

 ## 8. Airline Colors & Names

-Inside the `Set center, radius & URL` function node, there is a configuration section that maps callsign prefixes (ICAO operator codes) to airline names and colors.
+Inside the `States → worldmap markers` function node, there is a configuration section that maps callsign prefixes (ICAO operator codes) to airline names and colors.

 Example (simplified):